 We have in recent years built excellent links with arts organisations in the local area and much of our curriculum is enriched by these connections.
 All of year 7 and year 8 participated in projects that fed into the inaugural Longbridge Light Festival of 2014 - many year 7s participated alongside renowned artist Ruth Claxton in her performance piece 'Lantern Parade'.

-In 2015/6 we shall be coordinating a public art project alongside several community organisations.
-We will be working with students in year 8 to design and make a mural artwork for the long concrete wall adjacent to Longbridge train station.
-This will be supported by Longbridge Public Arts Project (LPAP), and our students will have the opportunity to work with artist Cathy Wade, who is also working on a project at the train station itself.
+In 2015/6 we coordinated a public art project alongside several community organisations.
+Students in year 8 worked to design and make a mural artwork for the long concrete wall adjacent to Longbridge train station.
+This was supported by Longbridge Public Arts Project (LPAP), and our students had the opportunity to work with artist Cathy Wade, who was also working on a project at the train station itself.

-Year 9 students will also be working with artists Juneau Projects to produce artwork involving laser cut jewellery and augmented reality technology, which will culminate in their participation in the 2016 Longbridge Light Festival.
+Year 9 students also be worked with artists Juneau Projects to produce artwork involving laser cut jewellery and augmented reality technology, which culminated in their participation in the 2016 Longbridge Light Festival.